kieransnapes/violet-triceratops/content/pages/index.md

         content: >
           We understand that your business is unique and are able to provide custom built software to solve the more difficult problems you face
         actions:
           - label: Learn More
             url: /features
-            style: secondary
-            has_icon: true
-            icon: arrow-right
-            icon_position: right
-      - title: Website and email
-        image: images/feature3.png
-        image_alt: App user profile preview
-        content: >
-          We can also help you out with setting up email domains and websites.
-          Tell us what you want to do and we'll figure it out for you!
-        actions:
-          - label: Learn More
-            url: /features